patrickjuchli/basic-ftp/README.md

 ## Advisory

-Prefer alternative transfer protocols like HTTP or SFTP (SSH) if you can.
+Prefer alternative transfer protocols like HTTPS or SFTP (SSH).
 Use this library when you have no choice and need to use FTP.
-Try to use FTPS whenever possible, FTP alone does not encrypt your data.
+Try to use FTPS whenever possible, FTP alone does not provide any security.

 ## Dependencies